-Here’s a list of helpful mobile apps which are easily accessible and designed to make your life as a landlord a whole lot easier.
+Here’s a list of helpful landlord property management apps that are easily accessible and designed to make your life as a landlord a whole lot easier.

 While not exclusively for landlords, Rightmove’s app allows users to search over a million properties in the UK.
 Like some of the other options in this area, this app enables users to view floor plans of potential properties, as well as viewing them on a map.
 It even contains some useful links to estate agents.
 This is an ideal app to have if you’re looking to put one of your rental properties on the market, or are looking to acquire a new property to add to your portfolio.

 Rental Step connects tenants with landlords and letting agents, making it easy for everyone to enjoy a successful tenancy.
 Partnered with Experian, Rental Step allows landlords to reference their tenants and communicate with prospective tenants via the app.
 Once the tenancy agreement has begun, tenants can submit their payments online for their landlords to confirm so they can start to build their credit rating.